 What Is Anxious Attachment?

 Anxious attachment is a type of attachment style based on a theory developed by John Bowlby and Mary Ainsworth (1).
-According to this theory, you can broadly categorize attachment styles as secure, avoidant, disorganized, and anxious.
+According to this theory, you can broadly categorize attachment styles as secure, or insecure (which has three subsets: avoidant, disorganized, and anxious.
 Anxious attachment is a type of insecure attachment where the person may have low self-esteem, trust issues, and a fear of abandonment which makes them highly insecure, emotional, sensitive, and dependent on their partner.

 According to the attachment theory, your early childhood experiences with your primary caregiver(s) play an important role in the way you perceive and behave in close relationships (2).
 It is believed that the attachment style you develop in early childhood has a lifelong influence.
+However, one can learn how to attach securely with awareness and treatment.
 This theory also links maternal loss or deprivation to personality development (1).

 Understanding a person’s attachment style can give you an insight into how they communicate their emotions and respond to conflict.
 It also helps you manage expectations from your partner.
 Extensive research has been conducted to understand the neurological, behavioral, emotional, and biological basis for this theory (3).

 Anxious Attachment Style In Relationships – Causes And Signs

 The exact cause of the anxious attachment style is still unknown.
 Genetics and parenting style may contribute to a person developing an anxious attachment style.
 However, the most probable factor could be inconsistent parenting where the primary caregivers were occasionally nurturing but also emotionally unavailable, insensitive, or overly critical.
 This confuses the child, often leading them to feel insecure and anxious.